Barbecue murders: Charles Riley's relationship with Marlene Olive

 When he was 19, Riley met 15-year-old Olive while dealing drugs at her high school.
 He developed a crush on her and began to pursue her.
 Although she was initially put off by his weight, the couple eventually had sex and began a relationship, which Olive largely controlled.
 Riley provided her with free drugs, gifts, and transportation, listened to her problems, and sometimes helped her carry out sexual or criminal fantasies.
 She frequently threatened to break up with Riley unless he did what she wanted and claimed to have magical powers of control over him, in which he reportedly believed.
 He was anxious to please her in order to continue the relationship and twice attempted suicide when she briefly broke up with him.
-As she had with previous boyfriends, Olive soon began to ask Riley for help or advice in killing her mother or suggest that he himself kill her parents.
+As she had with previous boyfriends, Olive soon began to ask Riley for help or advice in killing her mother or suggest that he kill her parents.
 Jim and Naomi Olive initially approved of their daughter dating Riley, finding him polite and responsible.

 At Olive's suggestion, the couple carried out a prolonged shoplifting spree, stealing approximately $6,000 in merchandise (primarily women's clothing and accessories) from local stores over several weeks until they were caught in the act and arrested for grand larceny in March 1975.
 Riley had no prior history of delinquency or antisocial conduct as a juvenile (aside from drug dealing), and this was his first adult arrest.
 In May 1975, Riley was arrested again for possession of marijuana and a sawed-off shotgun.
 Jim and Naomi threatened their daughter with juvenile hall, planned to send her away to school, and forbade her to see Riley again, the prohibition also being included in a court order.
 Jim Olive ordered Riley to stay away from the Olives' house, threatening to kill him if he ever returned.